 There is no low-range transfer case on the options list, signaling that this wagon is designed not to traverse muddy trails but rather to comfortably and safely convey its occupants to their destination through any variety of inclement weather - on the pavement.

 Standard and Optional Features

-The base XC70 3.2 comes with the naturally aspirated six along with leather upholstery, aluminum inlays, an AM/FM/CD stereo system with AUX and USB inputs, Bluetooth smartphone connectivity with audio streaming, dual-zone automatic climate control, a power-adjustable driver's seat and 17-inch alloy wheels.
-New standard features for the latest model year include headlight washers and rain sensor windshield wipers.
+The base XC70 Drive-E and 3.2 come with leather upholstery, aluminum inlays, an AM/FM/CD stereo system with AUX and USB inputs, Bluetooth smartphone connectivity with audio streaming, dual-zone automatic climate control, a power-adjustable driver's seat, headlight washers, rain sensor windshield wipers and 17-inch alloy wheels.

 Next up is the 3.2 Premier, which adds a moonroof, an auto-dimming rear-view mirror, genuine wood inlays, a power-adjustable front passenger's seat, tinted rear seat and cargo area windows and keyless drive.
 The Premier Plus includes Premier features plus a power liftgate, a quick-fold passenger seat, active Xenon headlights a rear-view camera and front and rear parking sensors.
 Finally, the Platinum trim includes all the Premier Plus features and also adds a navigation system, accent lighting, a rear parking camera and a 650-watt sound system with Dolby Surround Sound.

 The base XC70 T6 includes all of the 3.2's content but adds the Premier trim as standard.
 The Premier Plus and Platinum trims stay the same.

 Highlights from the rest of the list of standalone optional features list include a rear seat entertainment system with two seven-inch LCD monitors, heated front and rear seats and a tow hitch that lets buyers utilize the car's 3300-pound towing capability.